rpgreview/papersandpaychecks/cow-orkers.md

 | Intimidate	| +4 to +4 | +2	|	| -2 to +6 |
 | Missile	| -4 to +4	| +2	|	| --2 to +6 |

-*A Ghoul story*.

-When your life is living with an small family whose behavour consists of eating the dead, robbing people, killing them, and eating people, you typically don't get invited to many social occassions.
+*A Ghoul story* When your life is living with an small family whose behavour consists of eating the dead, robbing people, killing them, and eating people, you typically don't get invited to many social occassions.
 But in everyone's life there is a time when romance strike, as so it has to Persefoni The Ghoul.
 In such circumstances, what's a poor ghoul to do?
 Spying upon a particularly handsome male PC Adventurer (change as you see fit) at a recent funeral, Persefoni had decided that he is the one that needs to brought home and become part of the family.
 Using the splendit clothes of the wealthy that have been buried, Persefoni begins her tragic quest for what is *probably* going to be unrequited love.

 **Giant**